Table of Contents

 3. Shiitake Mushrooms

-Features: Dried shiitake mushrooms have a concentrated umami flavor.
+Features: Dried shiitake mushrooms have concentrated umami.

 Target Audience: Vegetarians, plant-based eaters, adventurous cooks.